 Proton therapy is an advanced form of radiation therapy that uses a single beam of high-energy protons to treat various forms of cancer.
-Just as with conventional radiation, protons treat tumors by directing radiation into the tumor site where doses of radiation destroy cancerous cells.
+Just as with traditional radiation (x-ray/IMRT), protons treat tumors by directing radiation into the tumor site, where doses of radiation destroy cancerous cells.
 However, unlike x-rays, protons have the unique ability to stop directly at their target, depositing the maximum amount of radiation into the tumor while avoiding unnecessary radiation to nearby healthy tissue and vital organs.
 This reduces the risk of side effects during and after proton therapy treatment, compared to traditional radiation.

 What is Proton Therapy for Cancer Treatment?

 How Proton Therapy Works

 When doses of protons enter the body, they deposit most of their energy at a specific target, destroying cancerous cells and reducing damage to surrounding areas and critical organs.
 This differs from conventional radiation, which uses x-rays that have a higher entrance and exit dose both before and after the tumor.

 To further explain, take a look at the graph below, and imagine that the Y-axis (radiation dose) is the surface of a patient’s skin, and the area between the dotted line is a tumor.
 The goal of treatment is to deliver the proper dose of radiation directly to the tumor while limiting the amount of exposure to surrounding healthy tissue.
 The sloping gray area shows how x-rays deliver a dose.
 To deposit the proper amount of energy into the tumor, conventional x-rays must irradiate much of the healthy tissue in front of it, and by their nature they continue to penetrate through the tumor and irradiate.

 Both conventional (x-ray) radiation therapy and proton therapy attack tumors by preventing cancer cells from dividing and growing.
 Conventional radiation therapy uses x-rays which enter and exit the body, potentially causing damage to the healthy tissue that surrounds the tumor being treated.
 Proton therapy targets the tumor with precise accuracy, allowing patients to receive higher, more effective doses, and reducing damage to nearby healthy tissue.